RasaHQ/rasa-demo/data/nlu/nlu.md

 - how to using you
 - What are the coponent
 - create chatbot steps
+- i wanted to know how to code my own intents

 ## intent:human_handoff
 - Can I speak to anyone who can really help me?